kobbled/tp_plus/examples.md

   axes = pos::axescnt(&foo, i)

   case type
-    when prTypes::POSITION
+    when PRTypes::POSITION
       print('Group ')
       printnr(&i)
       print_line(' is a Cartesian Pose.')
-    when prTypes::XYZWPR
+    when PRTypes::XYZWPR
       print('Group ')
       printnr(&i)
       print_line(' is a Cartesian Pose.')
-    when prTypes::XYZWPREXT
+    when PRTypes::XYZWPREXT
       print('Group ')
       printnr(&i)
       print(' is a Cartesian Pose. with ') printnr(&axes)
       print(' Extended axes.')
       print_line('')
-    when prTypes::JOINTPOS
+    when PRTypes::JOINTPOS
       print('Group ')
       printnr(&i)
       print(' is a Joint Pose. with ')